mmichalak-swe/mmichalak-swe/README.md

 -->

 # Hi There!
 I am constantly seeking to grow as a professional in the software engineering space.
 I have a strong background in Mechanical engineering, and have always had a passion for software.
+I am always learning something new, tinkering, or working on improving an existing project.

 # About Me:
 - 🔭 I’m currently working on expanding my C++ and Python knowledge through practical applications on personal projects.